paulofaria/swiftpm-packages-statistics/README.md

 # SwiftPM Packages on GitHub: Statistics

-> Last updated on 2016-06-27, analyzed 2069 packages
+> Last updated on 2016-07-11, analyzed 2130 packages

 Automatically crawled from GitHub using my [swift-package-crawler](https://github.com/czechboy0/swift-package-crawler) tool.
 Below I present the data with a little bit of context.

-**The rate of growth is about 30 new packages per day (as of June 2016).**
+**The rate of growth is about 30 new packages per day (as of July 2016).**

 ## Number of dependencies
 **Question**: "How many dependencies do most packages have?"